reactioncommerce/docs/docs/sending-emails.md

 ## Editing email templates

-The following email templates are preloaded into the `Templates` collection when Open Commerce starts up:
+A range of email templates are preloaded into the `Templates` collection when Open Commerce starts up.

-- Accounts
+Accounts:
 - Invite Shop Member – New User Account
 - Reset Password
 - Verify Account (via LaunchDock)
 - Verify Updated Email Address
 - Welcome Email

-- Orders
+Orders:
 - New Order Placed
 - Order Item Refunded
 - Order Refunded
 - Order Shipped

 To customize a template, go to **Settings > Email Templates** in the admin dashboard.
 There are several fields that define each template: